Doug-github-thing/WiFi-tempRH/README.md

     - sensor_id tracks which sensor module the data came from.
 Used when pulling data from specific sensors.
     - timestamp, temp, rh do what they say

 ## Updates

+### 1/8/25
+- Containerized each individual process for consistent deployments:
+    1. Frontend
+    1. Web Backend and MariaDB database
+    1. Sensor Backend
+- Sensor board schematic / layout updated:
+    1. Fixed wiring polarity of SCL and SDA pins on the AHT20 so it can finally read real data
+    1. Moved AHT20 farther away from the rest of the board components to minimize thermal interference
+    1. Added additional 5V voltage regulator and barrel jack to allow the board to be powered by cheap and readily available power supply transformers. **NOTE, if using this powering method, voltage regulator may dissipate enough heat to make the temperature readings unreliable.
+Additional temperature calibration may be necessary to offset the heat dissipation of this regulator**
+    1. Replaced pre-assembled SMT resistor for ADC pull-down circuit with an empty THT resistor slot, so a custom pull-down resistance can be chosen based on future applications.
+    1. Enlarged "future expansion" pins for breadboard compatibility
+- Servers moved from Amazon EC2 instance to locally hosted computer

 ### 6/9/24
 - Custom ESP8266 sensor board is set up to read data from peripherals, written with Expressif ESP8266 SDK toolchain: